 - Clearstream Banking S.A. (referred to as Clearsteam Banking Luxembourg or CBL) as International Central Securities Depository.

 In addition, Clearstream's International Central Securities Depository (ICSD) is applying to the local regulators for authorisation of the Bridge between Clearstream Banking Luxembourg and Euroclear Bank, the two ICSDs, which qualifies as an “interoperable link” as per the definition provided in the Regulation (Article 19).

 What is the CSDR application timeline?

-EU Member State CSDs will have six months to submit their authorisation files with their respective National Competent Authorities, following the publication in the EU Official Journal of the official set of Regulatory Technical Standards (RTS, expected Q1 2017).
+EU Member State CSDs will have six months to submit their authorisation files with their respective National Competent Authorities, following the publication in the EU Official Journal of the official set of Regulatory Technical Standards (RTS, published 10 March 2017).

-Based on this timeline, application files are expected to be submitted to the local regulators during Q3 2017 with authorisation expected six months thereafter.
-A more detailed, indicative timeline is as follows.
+Based on this timeline, application files are expected to be submitted to the local regulators by end September 2017 with authorisation expected to be granted mid-May 2018.

 Where can I find more information?